Self-funded health care: Funding

-Self-funding involves a transfer of risk from the employee and his/her dependents to the employer directly.
+Self-funding involves a transfer of risk from the employee and his/her dependants to the employer directly.
 Self-funded health plans pay health claims out of plan assets; there is no element of traditional insurance on these programs, and the employer assumes all additional liability for claims that have not been paid by plan (trust) assets.
 Some health plans have no plan assets; known as an unfunded plan, a plan with no assets is funded solely from the general corporate assets of the plan sponsor.

 Plan assets can never inure to the benefit of the plan sponsor.
-Once funds become plan assets – whether through payroll deductions from employees or employer contributions to the plan – those assets invariably belong to the plan.
+Once funds become plan assets—whether through payroll deductions from employees or employer contributions to the plan—those assets invariably belong to the plan.

 Stop-loss insurance

 Stop-loss insurance is a form of reinsurance that insures self-funded plans and their assets.

 Due to the limited assets at the disposal of an average employer as compared to an insurance company, an employer could easily bankrupt itself if its employees incur a large number of high-dollar claims and the employer is unable to fund them all.
 This risk is where the concept of stop-loss insurance comes into play, as it provides the employer with an additional source for funding to pay for catastrophic losses.
 Smaller managed care organizations also may purchase stop-loss insurance to protect themselves from the risk of catastrophic claims loss, but larger insurance companies, such as those that more commonly provide fully insured policies to employers, typically have a large enough pool of assets to be able to assume all of the risk of paying claims.
 Most employers, however, have a tangibly limited pool of assets.

-As employers turn to ERISA pre-emption as a way to bypass variable state regulations and state regulations unfriendly to self-funded health plans, it has become apparent that for many, the only way to achieve this is through the health plan's purchase of stop-loss insurance; however, many states have passed laws that attempt to regulate or limit the issuance of stop-loss insurance to certain groups, either by prohibiting the sale of stop-loss insurance to “small groups” or by setting a statutory minimum attachment point.
+As employers turn to ERISA preemption as a way to bypass state regulations unfriendly to self-funded health plans, it has become apparent that for many, the only way to achieve this is through the health plan's purchase of stop-loss insurance; however, many states have passed laws that attempt to regulate or limit the issuance of stop-loss insurance to certain groups, either by prohibiting the sale of stop-loss insurance to “small groups” or by setting a statutory minimum attachment point.
 A 2013 Kaiser Family Foundation study revealed that 59% of self-insured groups’ employees are members of plans that have purchased stop-loss insurance.
 That number may be a significant underestimate, however, due to groups' being hesitant to admit that they have stop-loss coverage.